amnotpopichu/CV-2025/final_project/README.md

 This code went through a lot of iterations but here are some of the biggest ones.
 1. Figuring out how to get input, this took a while to refactor some code to make it actually be able to run two while loops at once.
 2. The driving function and slope took a while to think about and figure out how to work.
-3. In the beginning, I couldn't get the lines to get detected, and had to try multiple things, before I finetuned the blur, along with the sensitivity.
+3. In the beginning, I couldn't get the lines to get detected, and had to try multiple things, before I fine-tuned the blur, along with the sensitivity.
 ## Limitations
 I have a few known issues, and solutions to them (if I had a lot more time).
 1. Overcorrection